Bit-James/Stock-Analysis/README.md

 ## Overview

 Extraction of stock data was done using data mining and webscrapping.
-The following insights can be found in this repository;
+The following insights can be found in the repository;
 - Retrieval of historical and real-time stock data (Apple, Tesla, GameStop)
 - Fundamental analysis using financial metrics
 - Visualization of stock trends and performance over time